 Do I need a car to live on Vero Beach Island

-• You can walk to many beachside spots, and buses connect the island to the mainland, but most residents use a car or ride services for full grocery runs, medical visits, and larger errands.
+- If you live in between the bridges, you can walk to many beachside spots, but most residents use a car for mainland grocery runs, medical visits, and big-box, retail errands.